Lucius Calpurnius Piso Frugi Licinianus

-Lucius Calpurnius Piso Frugi Licinianus (38 – 15 January 69) was a Roman nobleman who lived in the 1st century.
+Lucius Calpurnius Piso Frugi Licinianus (38–69) was a Roman nobleman who lived in the 1st century.
 His adoption by the Roman emperor Galba on 10 January 69 AD precipitated their joint murder by Otho, who had expected to be adopted instead.
 Otho then became the second emperor of the Year of the Four Emperors.

 Life

 Licinianus was a nobleman of the highest ancient birth.
 Licinianus was one among the sons of Marcus Licinius Crassus Frugi (consul 27) and Scribonia.
-By birth and adoption through his father, Licinianus was of the gens Licinia.
-From his name, it appears he was likely adopted into the gens Calpurnia, but by whom is uncertain.
+Licinianus was a member of the gens Licinia by birth.
+His name indicates he was adopted into the gens Calpurnia, probably by a relative of his brother-in-law Lucius Calpurnius Piso (consul 57).

-Licinianus’ maternal grandparents were both direct descendants of Pompeia, the daughter of triumvir Pompey from third marriage to Mucia Tertia.
-His paternal grandfather was consul and governor Marcus Licinius Crassus, (consul 14 BC).
+His paternal grandfather was consul and governor Marcus Licinius Crassus (consul 14 BC).
 Crassus was the adoptive son of consul and general Marcus Licinius Crassus (consul 30 BC), the grandson of triumvir Marcus Licinius Crassus.
 He was the last known direct descendant of the triumvir and was the last known direct descendant of the triumvir who bore his name.
 Little is known of Licinianus’ life prior to his adoption by the Emperor Galba.
 He most probably was born and raised in Rome.
 His brother Gnaeus Pompeius Magnus was the first husband of Claudia Antonia, daughter of Emperor Claudius, and his other brother Marcus Licinius Crassus Frugi II was the great-great grandfather of Marcus Aurelius.

-Licinianus was Galba's official heir from 10 January to 15 January 69.
+Licinianus was Galba's official heir from 10 January to 15 January 69, taking the dynastic name of "Servius Sulpicius Galba Caesar".
 He was appointed to strengthen Galba's position when two legions in Germania Superior rebelled against him in support of their commander Aulus Vitellius.

 When the elderly Galba was choosing an heir his consul, Titus Vinius, proposed Otho, but Galba disapproved of Otho's lax morals, believing he would be little better than his predecessor, Nero.
 Instead he chose Licinianus, on the advice of his Praetorian prefect, Cornelius Laco.
 Suetonius describes him as a ‘handsome, well-bred young man’.
 Licinianus had enjoyed an excellent reputation for his integrity, uprightness and morality.
 Galba had called Licinianus ‘my son‘ and he had singled out Licinianus from the crowd at one of his morning receptions.
 Galba appointed Licinianus as heir to his name, the Roman throne and his property.
 Galba then led Licinianus to the camp of the Praetorian Guard, where Licinianus was formally and publicly adopted.